AutomatedIT/presentations/minikube_demo.md

 #sudo mv ./kubectl /usr/local/bin/kubectl"

-# create first cluster - create a cluster, takes a few mins, then check things out
+# Create first cluster (this takes a few mins) then take a look around in & out of the VM
 minikube start

 minikube ssh